awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 `make`

 ## Run
-### Setup your environment with your AWS account credentials:
+### Setup your environment with your AWS account credentials and AWS region:
-First set the appropriate environment variables so you can connect to KVS
+First set the appropriate environment variables so you can connect to KVS.
+Region is optional, if not being set, then us-west-2 will be used as default region.

 ```
 export AWS_ACCESS_KEY_ID= <AWS account access key>
 export AWS_SECRET_ACCESS_KEY= <AWS account secret key>
+export AWS_DEFAULT_REGION= <AWS region>
 ```

 ### Setup desired log level:
 Set up the desired log level.
 The log levels and corresponding values currently available are:
 1. `LOG_LEVEL_VERBOSE` ---- 1